Kaikhosro I Gurieli

-Kaikhosro I Gurieli (ქაიხოსრო I გურიელი; died 1660), of the House of Gurieli, was Prince of Guria from 1626 to 1658.
-He was installed by Levan II Dadiani, Prince of Mingrelia, in place of his deposed predecessor Simon I Gurieli.
+Kaikhosro I Gurieli (ქაიხოსრო I გურიელი; died 1660), of the House of Gurieli, was Prince of Guria from 1640 to 1658.
+He was installed by Levan II Dadiani, Prince of Mingrelia.
 In his turn, Kaikhosro was overthrown and expelled by King Alexander III of Imereti.
 His comeback to Guria, in an Ottoman-supported endeavor, concluded with his assassination by a Gurian nobleman.

-Career
+Biography

 Kaikhosro Gurieli was the son of Vakhtang I Gurieli.
-He was installed, in 1626, by Levan II Dadiani, Prince of Mingrelia, who had defeated, dethroned, and blinded his brother-in-law Simon I Gurieli.
+He was installed, in 1640, by Levan II Dadiani, Prince of Mingrelia.
 In 1658, Kaikhosro supported his uterine half-brother Liparit III Dadiani against Alexander III, King of Imereti.
 At the battle of Bandza in June 1658, Alexander won a decisive victory and established loyal regimes in Guria and Mingrelia.
 Kaikhosro was forced in exile to Istanbul.
 He then secured support of the Ottoman pasha of Akhaltsikhe Rustam, a Muslim Georgian, and capitalized on the anarchy in Imereti following King Alexander's death to attack his rival prince Demetrius Gurieli in 1660.
 Vameq III Dadiani intervened with a force of Mingrelians, Imeretians, and Abkhazians to protect Demetrius.
 Kaikhosro took shelter at the Achi Monastery and counterattacked, succeeding in taking Ozurgeti, Guria's chief town.
 Kaikhosro's triumph was short-lived; he was treacherously murdered by the Gurian nobleman Machutadze and Guria reverted to Demetrius Gurieli.
 Kaikhosro's sons George and Malakia fled to Akhaltsikhe.

 Family

 Kaikhosro was married to Princess Khvaramze Goshadze.
-He had two sons and two daughters:
+He had two sons and three daughters: